RG-Flow Renormalized One-Loop Corrections to the Power Spectrum in USR Inflation

-We see that this correction exhibits the same functional dependence on $\Delta {\cal N}$ and the logarithmic structure as the cubic contribution derived earlier in Eq.~\eqref{fraction-cubic}.
-In the course of our calculation of the two-point correlation function for the curvature perturbation $\mathcal{R}$, certain time-dependent infinities arise.
-A brief discussion on the regularization and renormalization of these divergences is therefore warranted.
-A representative example, which appears in the evaluation of tadpole diagrams, is given by:
+\end{PSresult} We see that this correction exhibits the same functional dependence on $\Delta\mathcal{N}$ and the same exponential enhancement $e^{6\Delta\mathcal{N}}$ as the cubic contribution derived earlier in Eq.~\eqref{fraction-cubic}.
+The numerical coefficient differs, but the overall scaling is identical, confirming that the tadpole diagram cannot be neglected in the total one‑loop correction.

-The logarithmic divergence $\log(s/r)$ in Eq.~\eqref{eq:tadpole_div} is a direct consequence of the time integrals extending to the infinite past ($t_i \to -\infty$).
-To regulate this divergence, we introduce auxiliary parameters $r$ and $s$, defined as:

-where $t_1$ and $t_2$ are the time variables associated with the interaction vertices.
-The divergence manifests as $r, s \to \infty$.

-This specific divergence can be cured by imposing the \emph{Cauchy principal value} prescription.
-This requires taking the limit such that the regulator parameters $r$ and $s$ tend to infinity at the same rate, i.e.,